Dowell-Lab/Bidir_Counting_Analysis/README.md

 ### Analysis Options
 * **COUNT_TYPE** = string to refer to the type of counting method you want (options are "SIMPLE", "MU_COUNTS", or "BOTH" and are described below):
     * The "SIMPLE" approach uses a fixed window (COUNT_WIN) around the centers of the consensus regions providing without worrying about neighboring bidirectionals, and considering the entire region for positive and negative counts (doesn't split into transcripts).
     * The "MU_COUNTS" approach uses a fixed window (COUNT_WIN) for the region of the tRE BUT has two additions (Image below to help visualize):
         1) Considers overlapping regions: If a fixed counting window means the given regions are now overlapping, the neighboring tREs will be counted so that the maximum distance of a transcript is to the middle (mu) of the nearest neighboring tRE.
-          2) Considers transcripts of each region separately: Assuming each consensus region is a bidirectional (transcripts from both strands originating at the middle of the region (mu), we then count each transcript separate from one another.
+        2) Considers transcripts of each region separately: Assuming each consensus region is a bidirectional (transcripts from both strands originating at the midpoint of the region (mu)), we then count each transcript separate from one another.
 This allows more exact deconvolution of overlapping bidirectionals while maintaining as much data as possible.
     * The "BOTH" option provides the counts and regions files for both of these methods.

 ### Parameters
 * **COUNT_WIN**